smbjorklund/media_update/doc/terms.md

 ### Comment

 _Nodes_ can have associated comments if you chose to.
-We generally don't for this web site.
+We generally don’t for this web site.

 ### Content